Burbinox/developer-bible/README.md

 # Developer Bible

-The Developer Bible is a place where all modern knowledge is stored.
-The Bible allows knowledge to be shared and used by other users.
+The Developer Bible is a place where all IT wisdom is stored.
+The Bible allows knowledge to be shared and used by others.

 Each folder contains notes that explain the most important topics of a given technology/library/framework in an understandable way.

 _If you can't explain it simply, you don't understand it well enough._ - Albert Einstein